 It’s hard to convince most athletes who love working out that they will get better results by taking a planned break away from training.
 Taking strategic breaks from intense weight training will actually enhance muscle gains overall.
 The big question is when to take a break?

 It’s very important to learn how to listen to your body.
 Pay attention to how you feel in the gym and look out for these symptoms.
-If you find that you’re struggling through your workouts and not making regular gains.
+Do you find that you’re struggling through your workouts and not making regular gains?
 Are small, nagging injuries starting to creep up?
-Are you starting to dread the thought of going to the gym, it may be time to take a break.
-Drop in motivation is one of the biggest signs you need a break.
+Are you starting to dread the thought of going to the gym?
+These are sure signs it’s time to take a break.

 A smart approach is to schedule your break to coincide with an appropriate time of life, such as a vacation.
-It’s a very rejuvenating experience to have that time completely to relax and spend time with people you enjoy without having to concern yourself with finding a gym and scheduling workouts when you’re on a trip somewhere.
+It’s a very rejuvenating experience to have that time completely to relax and spend time with people you enjoy without having to concern yourself with finding a gym and schedule workouts when you’re on a trip somewhere.

 Either way, I’m sure you’re starting to see my point.
 Select a time that will be advantageous to you and your goals.
 Strategic, thoughtful planning for your layoff from training will ensure that illness or injury does not force you to take a layoff at a later time when you don’t want to.